Resisting without Violence

 When the Defendant contests the lawfulness of the officer’s arrest, the trial court’s instruction that “a detention and/or arrest constitutes a lawful execution of a legal duty” improperly took the “lawfulness” element of the offense away from the jury.
 See Macon v.
 State, 854 So.
 2d 834, 835-36 (Fla.
 5th DCA 2003).

-If the court refuses to give the jury the requested instruction regarding the Defendant’s First Amendment free speech rights as it related to the “lawfulness” of the officer’s actions, the trial court does not properly instruct the jury on the applicable law, and does not allow the jury to properly resolve all the issues in the case.
+Suppose the court refuses to give the jury the requested instruction regarding the Defendant’s First Amendment free speech rights as it relates to the “lawfulness” of the officer’s actions.
+In that case, the trial court does not properly instruct the jury on the applicable law and does not allow the jury to resolve all the issues in the case properly.

 The Chandler Jury Instruction on First Amendment Protections in Resisting Cases